2 Days Traversing Sicily: Things to do in Taormina Italy

 Embrace la dolce vita in the “Pearl of the Ionian Sea,” Taormina, where modern elite tourism was born.
 Here the three ingredients of picturesque natural beauty, vibrant handcrafted art, and centuries-old history meet: the beauty of the landscape whispers with memories of all the Mediterranean cultures which have occupied the island.
 Whether you’re exploring the Greco-Roman ancient theater or shopping around for Moorish-inspired pottery, the historical tapestry influencing the distinct atmosphere of Sicily today unites the threads of a multitude of cultures past.
 Even Sicily itself stands out as a differentiated entity from the mainland of Italy, offering visitors one-of-a-kind dishes from granita and cannoli to arancini and authentic pistachio flavors.
 Bask in a sunshine-filled escape and you’ll soon see why this cliffside town has exploded in popularity as a coveted tourist destination over the past few years!

 In a hurry?
-Here’s a time-stamped overview of the detailed Taormina travel guide you’ll find below:
+Here’s a time-stamped overview of the detailed things to do in Taormina Italy travel guide you’ll find below:

 Day 1